-The camera section commenced operations in 1957 at Abbotsford with the production of the Brownie Starflash II Camera.
-Operations moved to Coburg in 1961 and through to 1965 camera production progressed rapidly through a range of cameras to a daily output of over a thousand of the Instamatic range.
+The camera section commenced operations in 1957 at Abbotsford with the production of the Brownie Flash II Camera.
+Operations moved to Coburg in 1961 and in 1963 production of the Instamatic range began.
+In the years to 1965 camera production progressed rapidly through a range of cameras to a daily output of over a thousand of the Instamatic range.
 Camera production ceased in 1981 when intense competition from Asian manufacturers made the operation unviable.

 Accurate quality control, production control and stock control were essential in the Cameras, Reels & Sundries Department as over 100 different products ranging from production rates of eventually over 80 million a year down to 50 per year were required.
 Many of these items required special quality control equipment and very intricate tooling to give the quality and speed of production required.
 An example of this was the gauges used to check the flatness of the film pads in 126 cartridges used in the Instamatic camera range.